wmodes/blackrockstation/README.md

 ## Executing

+Use `start.py` to start each subsystem.
 For example, to start the announce subsystem:

 `% python start.py announce`